Top 10 Common Issues with Volvo 240 Models

 The seats in the 240 are very comfortable when they are in good condition.
 240 seats offer excellent adjustable lumbar back support.
 The lumbar system is very effective, but not the best design when it comes to longevity.
 These lumbar support systems commonly fail between 50-100,000 miles.
-We developed an easy to install lumbar repair kit about 15 years ago and is still one of our top sellers!
 The bottom seat cushion support grid is also a weak spot, causing drivers to struggle when trying to see over the steering wheel when it fails.
 This part was discontinued by Volvo a few years ago and we will be introducing an improved version this fall.

 The main fuel pump relay can be troublesome causing intermittent stalls and hard starting.
 The most common failure is overheating of the main 12V power connection to the point that the solder joint fails.
 This is usually caused by a failed pre pump in the gas tank, which in turn causes the main fuel pump to be overworked and draw excessive amperage that overheats the circuit.You can confirm this failure by popping the cover off the relay and inspecting the solder joints on the circuit board.